 This is part of an ongoing series of interviews with the 2020 Prince George’s County Board of Education candidates.
-K. Alexander Wallace is a candidate from District 7 (see district map here) running in the June 2 primary election.
-Mr. Wallace answered questions generated by members of Prince George’s County Advocates for Better Schools.
+Raaheela Ahmed is a candidate from District 5 (see district map here) running in the November 3 general election.
+Ms. Ahmed answered questions generated by members of Prince George’s County Advocates for Better Schools.

 Prince George’s County Advocates for Better Schools does not endorse or oppose any candidate for the Board of Education.